KennethWussmann/panthora/docs/usage/teams.md

 # Teams

-Teams physically separate all the [asset types](./asset-types.md), [tags](./tags.md) and [assets](./assets.md).
-A user can have multiple teams to create separate inventories.
-While one can keep track of books, food and their to-do list all within one team, it may makes sense to split some to a different team.
+Teams function to segregate [asset types](./asset-types.md), [tags](./tags.md), and [assets](./assets.md), facilitating the creation of distinct inventories within Tory.
+Users can establish multiple teams to manage diverse inventories such as books, food, or to-do lists separately or within a single team.

 ## Collaboration

-It's called Teams and not Projects, because users can invite other's to collaborate on their inventory.
-This is useful to share the food tracker with your family so everyone know what is still in stock.
+Named "Teams" to emphasize collaborative efforts, this feature enables users to invite others to manage an inventory together.
+This is particularly useful for sharing a food tracker with family members to keep everyone informed about stock levels.

 ## Creating a Team

-On the first login, users are prompted to create their first team:
+Upon first login, users are prompted to create their initial team:

 <img src="./assets/onboarding-team-create.png"/>

-Creating additional teams, can be done in the Team Settings:
+To create additional teams, navigate to Team Settings:

 <img src="./assets/team-create.png" />

 ## Switching Teams

-If a user has access to multiple teams, they can only view the data of one team at a time.
-To look at Tory from the perspective of another team, they have to switch teams in the top-left corner
+Users with access to multiple teams can view data from only one team at a time.
+Switching between teams is facilitated through the team selector in the top-left corner:

 <img src="./assets/team-selector.png">

 ## Invite Users

-Users can invite other's to their team using their E-Mail address.
-This can be done in the team settings as well.
+Invitations to join a team are sent via email.
+This process is managed within the team settings:

-> [!Important]
+> [!IMPORTANT]
-> Tory is not sending E-Mails!
-If you invite a user by an E-Mail address that they have not been registered with, they will have create an account themselves.
-You can still invite them already, and once they created an account, the invitation can be accepted by them.

-If a user is invited to a team, they have 48 hours to accept the invitation.
-The invitation will be shown as a banner in the Tory UI.
-They may decline, accept or the invitation expires.
+> Tory does not send emails directly.
+Invitations require the invitee to have an existing account or prompt them to create one.
+Invitations are valid for 48 hours and appear as a banner in the Tory UI, where they can be accepted or declined.

 ## Team Member Roles

-Team members have different roles that allow them different actions in the scope of the team.
-The roles may be different depending on the team the user is a member of.
-They could be `Owner` of one team, but only `Member` of another.
+Team members are assigned roles, determining their permissions within the team.
+Roles vary by team, allowing a user to be an `Owner` of one team while serving as a `Member` of another.

 <table>
   <tr>